-My research and teaching are driven by a love of volcanoes, and fueled by experiments and projects that are fun, exciting, and important to society
+My research and teaching are driven by a love of volcanoes, and learning.
+I focus on projects that are fun, exciting, and important to society.

-I love rocks and working out why volcanoes erupt in various different ways.
-To do this I travel to various volcanoes all around New Zealand (e.g. Tongariro, Ruapehu, White Island, Auckland, Banks Peninsula and the world (e.g. Krafla, Iceland, Puyueyue, Chile, Kilauea, Hawaii, Yasur, Vanuatu) and collect rocks.
+I am also driven by an insatiable curiosity and sense of fun and adventure.
+I also get to travel to various volcanoes all around New Zealand (e.g. Tongariro, Ruapehu, White Island, Auckland, Banks Peninsula and the world (e.g. Krafla, Iceland, Puyueyue, Chile, Kilauea, Hawaii, Yasur, Vanuatu) and collect rocks.

 Some fun projects I am involved in at the moment are:

 Researching how students learn on virtual and real fieldtrips.

 Developing online tools for digital storytelling around volcanic hazards

 Doing earthquake experiments to shake magma and understand links with volcanic eruptions.